Caution

 The Debian DebSrc3.0 page summarises additional information

-concerning the switch to the 3.0
+concerning the switch to the 3.0 source package formats.

 See dpkg-source(1) and the source/format section (Section 5.21) of the Debian New Maintainers’ Guide for additional details.